DanielBMarkham/Info-Ops/manuscript/chapter24.md

 The next decision to make is how you are going to observe the system.
 The gold standard for any successful effort is automated continuous testing and reporting.
 Whatever you choose to test or observe, it should happen without anybody setting it up or starting it, and the results should be easily available to anybody either in the management or delivery team.
 I suggest wall displays.

 Next you have to establish in cynefin terms what sort of universe the target system exists in.
 If it's simple, you should be doing it.
-If it's chaotic, it's probably a waste of time and energy (although there are some AI and Bayesian approaches to chaotic system that in some cases might be fruitful)
+If it's chaotic, it's probably a waste of time and energy (although there are some AI and Bayesian approaches to chaotic system that in some cases might be fruitful).

 That means that either you'll be assisting experts in making sense of stuff or you'll be you'll be helping people determine what kinds of stuff they're trying make sense of.
 C.S.
 Peirce called these "abduction" and "deduction".
-We'll be talking more about Peirce later.
+We'll be talking more about Peirce in the second book.

 Are you working to create or change a formal system?
 For anything involving technology, the answer is usually yes.